 The Residential Framing Certificate program provides technical and extensive hands-on experience in light residential construction.

-Upon completion of the Construction Technology program, graduates will be able to:
+Upon completion of the Residential Framing Certificate, graduates will be able to:

 - Design and build a single-family residence. - Layout and build a timber-frame structure.